CyberFlameGO/CollectAnswer/README.md

 # CollectAnswer - UWP App

-This application was created by Tadeáš Drab (me) as my final project for student programme called Student Training Center by Microsoft Slovakia.
+This application was created by Tadeáš Drab (me) as my final project for student program called Student Training Center by Microsoft Slovakia.

 **About app**